 On the other hand, HMRC says it will not waive penalties for those who find the Self Assessment system too difficult to use or who did not receive an official reminder, for example.

-If you do wish to appeal against a penalty, you’ll need to fill out what’s called an SA370 form.
+If you do wish to appeal against a penalty, you’ll need to fill out what’s called a SA370 form.

-If you haven’t filed yet, now is the time to act.
-If you’re already registered for Self Assessment online, all you need is financial information for the 2015/16 tax year, such as your annual accounts and/or P60, plus details of investment profits, savings interest, pension contributions, etc.
+If you’ve missed the deadline you really need to get on with it as soon as possible.
+The fines and interest will just keep building up, so you need to file and pay any outstanding tax as soon as possible.
+If you’re already registered for Self Assessment online, all you need is financial information for the relevant tax year, such as your annual accounts and/or P60, plus details of investment profits, savings interest, pension contributions, etc.

-Keep any information you’ll need for future returns in a safe place, and make a note in your diary to file your next return well in advance of next year’s Self Assessment deadline.
-You can file your return any time after the current tax year ends on 5th April.
+Keep any information you’ll need for future returns in a safe place.
+You should keep your records for at least 22 months after the end of the tax year the tax return is for.
+So, if you submit your 2018/19 tax return online by 31 January 2020, keep your records until at least the end of January 2023.
+Also, you should make a note in your diary to file your next return well in advance of next year’s Self Assessment deadline.
+You can file your return at any time after the current tax year ends on 5th April.

 And remember, filing your Self Assessment return early means the size of your next tax bill won’t come as a shock.